Updated July 8th, 2019

 This way, the home seller has a chance to make things right.
 However, there are certain reasonable requests after a home inspection, and things that a home buyer should never expect the seller to repair when they buy a home.
 You need a modest list of repairs to ask the seller for before home purchase, though you have more leeway in a buyer's market.

-Work with a in your market to ensure you make the right requests after you get the home inspection report.
+Work with a top agent in your market to ensure you make the right requests after you get the home inspection report.
 You need a great negotiator with the right experience in your corner to help you succeed.

 Here’s a list of sensible demands after a home inspection, so you know what to ask for to get the best deal: